dokutan/macrodevice/documentation/backends.md

 ### Supported devices
 USB keyboards
 ### Notes and Limitations
+This is the recommended backend for keyboards, as an alternative to libevdev.
 ### Settings
 setting key | description |  required? | default
 ---|---|---|---